 If you are registered for our Online Banking service you can complete the online application form.

 You can find the form under Your Mortgage – More Actions – Account Services – Request Consent to Lease.
 Online Banking is 24 hours a day, 7 days a week.

 If you are not registered for our Online Banking Service we will ask you to complete our Consent to Lease application form.

 If we give our permission, we will tell you on what basis we will allow you to let your property.

 We don't allow multiple tenancies.
 This means where each tenant signs a separate agreement and/or has separate facilities e.g. multiple kitchens.

 The maximum number of tenants on one tenancy is five and all tenants must be party to one agreement.
-Tenancies must be in writing for a fixed term of up to 12 months in England and Wales, nine months in Northern Ireland and six months in Scotland.
+Tenancies must be in writing for a fixed term of up to 12 months in England, Wales and Northern Ireland.
 After this, tenancies may be renewed for another fixed term.
 In Scotland it must be a Private Residential Tenancy.

 If you let your property or we reasonably believe you have, without our permission:

 We may also backdate the extra interest or additional payments to when you originally let your property, or to when we believe you did so.

 If you decide to move back in to the property you'll need to let us know by calling the Consent to Lease team on 0345 600 9026Call telephone number 0845 600 9026.
 You'll be asked to send us evidence that you are back living in the property.
 Full details of acceptable evidence will be provided by the Consent to Lease team.